 Apply commonsense and you’ll write an effective subject line.

-The subject of the email should provide the recipient a clear idea of what’s to expect in the email.
+Subject of the email should provide the recipient a clear idea of what to expect in the email.
 Examples:

 ‘Monthly sales plan – April to June’ is better than ‘Monthly sales plan’.